Show all entries of this category

 Leili Anvar is Lecturer in Persian Literature at the Institut national des langues et civilisations orientales in Paris and a specialist in mystic poetry.
 This lecture was given on 10 September 2011 as part of a symposium organised by the Fondation Ostad Elahi around the question “What wisdom for our times?”.

-Self-knowledge and Perfection: a lecture by Bahram Elahi, MD.
+Self-knowledge and Perfection: excerpt of a lecture by Bahram Elahi, MD

 48 comments | Permanent link